Hissam12/instagram_controller/README.md

 4. **Duplicate Detection** - Automatically skips already-scraped reels
 5. **Respect Instagram's ToS** - Use responsibly and respect privacy

+## 🐛 Troubleshooting

+**"Session expired" error:**
+- Delete `instagram_cookies.json` and run again to re-login

+**"No reels found":**
+- Make sure you're on the Reels tab of the profile
+- Check if profile is public or you're following them

+**"Could not find More button":**
+- Instagram updated UI - manually navigate to saved posts
+- Press Enter when script prompts

+**Facebook page opens:**
+- This means Instagram detected bot behavior
+- Reduce scraping frequency
+- Increase delay values in code

 ## 📝 License

 MIT License - See LICENSE file for details